 The Three Cs of Leadership: Competence, Character, & Conviction

 No one ever woke up and asked themselves, “What does it take to be an average leader?
 What can I do today to be completely mediocre?”
 The course begins with the real question, the real objective of entire program: What does it take to be a great leader?

 We offer the Three Cs of Leadership as the broad path towards great leadership: Character, competence, and conviction.
 Without the three Cs, credibility cannot be established.
 Without credibility, your words and deeds lack meaning and sincerity.
 At best, you will achieve compliance from employees.
 At worst, you will encounter open contempt and defiance leading to both individual and organizational failure.
 Conversely, credible leaders get more from their people than they ask.
 Employees feel valued and appreciated.
 Most importantly, employees are inspired beyond compliance to actual commitment to the organization.

 We will discuss the three Cs from a wide variety of viewpoints offering new perspectives on age-old concepts.
 For example, should motivation be the leader’s main purpose or is there something more powerful?
 Does charisma add or detract from effective leadership?
+Do great leaders build power or give it away?
 Do followers want confidence or humility from their leaders?
 Just how important is authenticity, honesty, and integrity in the workplace?
 How important is your passion, enthusiasm, and vision?
 Through engaging facilitation and discussions, group breakouts and share-backs, presentation of latest research on a variety of relevant topics, and the use of real-life successes and failures, we discuss obstacles and paths to establish and sustain credibility with those who look to us for leadership.